sinceohsix/lcdl-repo/README.md

 LC-DL is a shortcut to easily add apps to your LiveContainer.
 The shortcut works by directly adding the .app files to your LiveContainer.
 If an app comes with tweaks, data folders, or specific settings that need to be turned on, they will be setup automatically as well.
 This allows people to easily share apps for installation with LiveContainer with the least amount of setup required.

 ### How to use LC-DL:
-**Step 1:** Download the latest version of the shortcut from [here].
+**Step 1:** Download the latest version of the shortcut from [here](https://github.com/sinceohsix/lcdl-repo/releases/tag/Shortcut).
 This link will always have the latest version.
 **Step 2.** Once downloaded, open the file in the shortcuts app, you will be prompted to add the shortcut.
 **Step 3.** Use a code to either download an app or add a repository.
 You can add this one using the button below.
 **Step 4.** You can now use LC-DL by runnning the shortcut!